WINE

 Fiano di Avellino, Italy

 This grape produces an elegant medium-bodied wine with good acidity, allowing it to age well and grow more complex over time.
 But don’t let that keep you from popping the cork, since this wine is very enjoyable when it’s young.
+This wine is actually similar to Chardonnay in style.
 Typical aromas and flavors include stone fruit, citrus, honey, jasmine, and hazelnut.
 Because of it’s well-balanced weight and acidity, it’s a great wine on it’s own or alongside a variety of savory foods, like chicken and salmon.
 ABV: 11.5-13.5%

 Try: I Favati Pietramara Fiano di Avellino or Feudi di San Gregorio Fiano di Avellino